alexbguthrie/llch/README.md

 ### 4. Generating Text

-1. Edit `config.yaml` and change the following fields:
+To generate text, you only need to provide a checkpoint path.
+The script automatically loads the model architecture and tokenizer path from the information saved in the checkpoint.

-    - `generation.generate`: set to `true`
+1. Edit `config.yaml`:
-    - `tokenizer.tokenizer_path`: must point to the tokenizer used during training.
+    - Set `generation.generate` to `true`.
-    - `training.resume`: must point to a trained model checkpoint (e.g., `'checkpoints/wikitext_model/best_model.pt'`).
+    - Set `training.resume` to the path of your trained model checkpoint (e.g., `'checkpoints/wikitext_model/best_model.pt'`).
-    - `generation.prompt`: set your desired starting text.
+    - You can also change the `generation.prompt`, `generation.max_length`, and `generation.temperature` to guide the output.

 2. Run the script:
     ```bash